nayandas69/smd-docsite/docs/usage.md

 ## Using the `.deb` Package

-For Debian-based systems (like Ubuntu), we provide a prebuilt `.deb` package so you can install it just like any other app.
+For Debian-based systems (like Ubuntu), we provide a Build Artifacts `.deb` package so you can install it just like any other app.

 ### Step-by-step: